 In our preceding chapters we have called attention to some of the evidences which demonstrate the existence of God as seen in the revelation which He has made of Himself in creation, in man himself, in His shaping of human history, and in the Person of His incarnate Son.
 We turn now to that written communication which He has vouchsafed us, namely, the Scriptures, commonly designated "the Bible," which means "The Book," or more reverently "The Holy Bible"-the Book which is separated from and exalted above all others, the Sacred Book.
+Convouchsafed - granted or bestowed graciously; delivered as a gracious privilege.

-Concerning it the Psalmist averred, "Thou hast magnified thy word above all thy name" (Psa 138:2): that is, beyond all previous manifestations of the divine Being.
+cerning it the Psalmist averred, "Thou hast magnified thy word above all thy name" (Psa 138:2): that is, beyond all previous manifestations of the divine Being.
 In the Holy Scriptures, God has made a full discovery of Himself and a complete disclosure of His will.
-There His glories are set forth in their meridian clarity and splendour.
+There His glories are set forth in their meridian2 clarity and splendour.
 The Word is a glass in which the character and perfections of God may be seen, and in order to become better acquainted with Him, we need to more diligently peruse the same.
 Alas that so very few of this generation do so.
 Alas that so many preachers discourage such a duty!